esl/MongooseIM/doc/operation-and-maintenance/System-Metrics-Privacy-Policy.md

 # Introduction
-MongooseIM system metrics are gathered to analyse the trends and needs of our users, improve MongooseIM, and know where to focus our efforts.
+MongooseIM system metrics are gathered to analyse the trends and needs of our users, improve MongooseIM, and let us know where to focus our efforts.
-This section is devoted to explaining on how customise, read, enable and disable collecting of the system metrics.
+This section is devoted to explaining how to customise, read, enable and disable collecting of the system metrics.

 # Consent
-To ensure the transparency of the functionality being enabled, a log message is generated on every MongooseIM node start (unless metrics service is configured with the `report` option).
+To ensure transparency, a log message is generated on every MongooseIM node start (unless the metrics service is configured with the `report` option) to show that the functionality is enabled.
-The user is being notified that the metrics are gathered and has the right to withdraw the consent at any time without limiting functionalities of the product.
+The user is being notified that the metrics are gathered and has the right to withdraw the consent at any time without limiting the functionality of the product.
 For more information on how to disable this feature, please see the [Services][service_mongoose_system_metrics] section.

 # What information is being gathered?
-While developing this feature it is crucial for us to be fully transparent as to what information is being gathered.
+When introducing this feature, it is crucial for us to be fully transparent as to what information is being gathered.
-In general, we capture information on how MongooseIM is being used, its version and with what feature set.
+In general, we capture information on how MongooseIM is being used, its version and the chosen feature set.
-We only report the names of known modules and APIs that are part of opensource and count customisations without disclosing any details.
+We only report the names of known modules and APIs that are part of the opensource product.
+All additional customisations are simply counted without disclosing any specific details.
 The user can view all the information that is shared in two different ways.
-Log file `system_metrics_report.json` contains the most recent report that was sent.
+The log file `system_metrics_report.json` contains the most recent report that was sent.
-Moreover, the user can configure the Tracking ID to use their own Google Analytics account and have a view on their MongooseIM status in that dashboard.
+Additionally, the user can configure the Tracking ID to use their own Google Analytics account and have a view of their MongooseIM status in that dashboard.
 For more information on how to set up the Tracking ID, please see [How to configure additional and private Tracking ID in Google Analytics][how-to-configure-tracking-id].

 The full list of information that is being gathered can be seen below: